wp-plugins/wordpress-twitterbot/readme.txt

 == Description ==

+ATTENTION...This plugin is currently taken over...and not working in the moment.

-Wordpress Twitterbot is a tool for updating your Twitter account with your Wordpress posts.
+WordPress Twitterbot is a tool for updating your Twitter account with your WordPress posts or random Tweets you define in a list.

-It will post a tweet when you have created a new post on your Wordpress blog and when you have updated a post.
-It can be turned on and off on a per-post basis.
+It will post a tweet when you have created a new post on your WordPress blog.
+You also can post random tweets from a predefined list.

 == Installation ==

-1. Upload `twitterbot.php` to the `/wp-content/plugins/` directory
+1. Upload `wordpress-twitterbot` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Register a Twitter App on https://dev.twitter.com/apps/
-1. Update your Twitter username and password to enable Twitterbot to post your tweets
+4. Update your Twitter credentials to enable Twitterbot to post your tweets under Tools -> WordPress TwitterBot

 == Frequently Asked Questions ==